* Updated: September 7, 2022

 Images draw a reader in.
 Words tell the story but pictures speak where words cannot.
-It’s that whole a picture says a thousand words mantra: It’s true.
+It’s that whole “a picture says a thousand words” mantra: It’s true.
 It is also true that, as a blogger, there are specific ways to tag your photos, paying special attention to the tags on images in each photo.
-Do you properly tag your photos in WordPress?
+Do you properly tag photos in WordPress?

-If you are not currently using the tag boxes on each blog image, you are missing out on SEO magic, descriptive wording to help readers find your blog, along with helping to drive your social media traffic as well.
+If you are not currently using the tag boxes on each blog image, you are missing out on SEO magic.
+Alt tags work to help readers find your blog with descriptive wording as well as to help drive social media traffic.
 No matter how long you’ve been blogging, here’s the scoop on three important sectors of blog images.

-This post pertains to WordPress, so for those on Blogger, Tumblr, or any other blogger platform, the information is still timely.
+This post specifically discusses how to tag photos on WordPress.
+But, for those on Blogger, Tumblr, or any other blogger platform, the information is still timely.

 When you upload a photo to the media uploader in WordPress, you will notice a box to the right with a variety of fields (see below).
 The first box is for “Title.”
 The title field is used by WordPress to display the list of media files.
 In the future, when you want to find a particular image in your media library, the title will help you identify it.
 Also, the image title is handy when someone mouses over your photo.
 Some examples of titles in images for this section might include: